 On that day, Hunter appeared at Pontius' door with accounts under one arm and a goose under the other.
 The tenant explained to his wondering landlord that in England, eating a goose on September 29th would bring good luck.
-Since Medieval times, accounts in England had been settled, contacts renewed, and rents paid on St. Michaelmas Day.
+Since Medieval times, accounts in England had been settled, contacts renewed, and rents paid on St.

+Michaelmas Day.
 A goose was an expected payment since they were at their prime.
 Legend has it that a slice of goose breast could predict the winter to come.

-dark, variable; if fair, the sun was predicted to shine.
+If the meat was dark, the winter would be severe; if light and dark, variable; if fair, the sun was predicted to shine.
 Pontius, his family, and Hunter followed this prediction.